 According to Section 2 (j) of the Limitation Act, 1963, the life of a loan document (DPN) is three years.
 Once the original Demand Promissory Note (DPN) is expired then the bank will not be able to enforce money suit to recover its due through Court of Law.
-If the loan is secured by the mortgage of immovable property, the mortgage is valid up to 12 years.
-However, money suit is easier compare to the mortgage suit.
-In order to keep the option of easy way of recovery through money suit, this period of 3 years of DPN is saved from time to time by obtaining Revival Letter (RL) under signature of borrowers and guarantors.
-The Revival Letter (RL) so obtained from the borrower(s)/guarantor(s) extends validity period of loan document for the further period of 3 years from the date of Acknowledgement of liability in terms of section 18 of Limitation Acts.
+If the loan is secured by the mortgage of immovable property, the mortgage is valid for up to 12 years.
+However, a money suit is easier compared to the mortgage suit.
+In order to keep the option of an easy way of recovery through money suit, this period of 3 years of DPN is saved from time to time by obtaining a Revival Letter (RL) under the signature of borrowers and guarantors.
+The Revival Letter (RL) so obtained from the borrower(s)/guarantor(s) extends the validity period of loan document for a further period of 3 years from the date of Acknowledgement of liability in terms of section 18 of Limitation Acts.

 - How banks can enforce money suit while the document is time-barred?